 - How confident are we that our key assets (our people) are engaged and mentally healthy?

-- How confident are we that our key assets have the skills to manage their own resilience?
+- How confident are we that our key assets have the skills to manage and develop their own resilience?

 - Do they know how to grow and adapt during times of change?

 - Do they know how to avoid burnout?

 - What effects could an un-resilient culture have or what could a resilient culture create?

 Doing this will help you to implement suitable controls and determine what good practice looks like.
 Repeat the procedure regularly to continuously re-assess the effectiveness of your measures.

 On the surface, broad-brush wellbeing initiatives seem like a win-win but developing resilience strategically involves a move away from the one-size-fits-all approach towards a change in individual and organisational mindset through: